How to Write Effective Spanish and French Lesson Plans, Simplified

 Below are learning objectives taken from my lesson on describing people.
 (On the left is a list of items needed for this lesson.)

-The goal statement must be specific, focusing on action verbs: Students will write aboutlisten toidentifytalk aboutpresent orally…” The more specific it is, the more likely the students will reach the goal.
+The goal statement must be specific, focusing on ACTION verbs: Students will write about, listen to, identify, talk about, present orally…” The more specific the goal statement is, the more likely the students will reach the goal.

-Second, what knowledge (vocabulary, grammar, cultural facts) do they need to know in order to achieve these goals?
-At this point, I make a list of vocabulary and related expressions that will help my students express themselves on this topic.
-Otherwise, my students will speak English or use Google Translate because I have not supplied them with the sufficient vocabulary to accomplish the tasks I’ve given them.
+Second, what knowledge (vocabulary, grammar, cultural facts) do students need to know to achieve these goals?
+At this point, I make a list of vocabulary and related expressions that will help my Spanish students express themselves on the chosen topic.
+Otherwise, they will speak English or use Google Translate, Chat GPT, or other AI tools, because I have not supplied them with the sufficient vocabulary to accomplish the tasks I’ve given them.
+(Learn more about how to prevent academic fraud in this posts: How to Keep Students from Cheating with Chat GPT and AI and How to Keep Students from Using Google Translate)

-Here is the rubric: (Later on, and in succeeding levels, the rubrics will be written in Spanish.)
+Here is the rubric: (Later on, and in succeeding levels, the rubrics will be written in Spanish or French.)

 Once I know exactly what I want the students to be able to do, I begin to brain-storm the strategies, resources, and activities that will get the students where I want them to go.

-As I am brainstorming, I make sure to include the resources I will need in order to keep my class functioning in the target language – the subject of a future blog in this series.
+As I am brainstorming, I make sure to include the French or Spanish teaching resources and Spanish materials I will need in order to keep my class functioning in the target language – the subject of a future blog in this series.

 I articulate the learning objectives with the students at the beginning of the class, explaining what we are going to do and what THEY will do at the end of the lesson to demonstrate proficiency.
 That’s called tension which will be discussed in my next blog as we continue to talk about how to write effective lesson plans.
 Stay tuned!

-I hope this blog gave you some ideas for how to write effective lesson plans.
+I hope this blog gave you some ideas for how to write effective French and Spanish lesson plans.
 I look forward to hearing from anyone who would like to comment.

 Sample Lesson Plan on Physical Descriptions